This video is normally available to paying customers.

 You may unlock this video for FREE.
 Enter your email address for instant access AND to receive ongoing updates and special discounts related to this topic.

 In this lesson, we're going to dig into cat and dog fever, while also reiterating once more the difference between external factors that can cause heating vs. internal factors that can do the same.
-At the end of the lesson, we're getting to provide you with some information on becoming a pet first aid instructor, for those of you considering using this course as a stepping stone to something greater.

 You may recall from a previous lesson the difference between a dog heating up due to a virus vs. a hot environment.
 In one instance, your brain is telling your body to heat up as a form of protection.
 While in the other, it's hardly a matter of protection; instead it's a matter of survival.
 Being able to recognize the difference between these two scenarios will again be important for this lesson.